 Figure 2 Ultrasound imaging examinations.
-A: Ultrasound showing that the blood flow velocity at the right subclavian artery stenosis was up to 289 cm/s; B: Reduced at the distal segment, presenting a single-phase wave change; C: Compared with the healthy left side, the flow velocity of the right axillary artery was significantly reduced and showed unidirectional changes.
+A: Ultrasound showed that the blood flow velocity at the right subclavian artery stenosis was up to 289 cm/s; B: Reduced at the distal segment presenting a single-phase wave change; C: Compared with the healthy left side, the flow velocity of the right axillary artery was significantly reduced and showed unidirectional changes.